-Meanwhile, in daylight world, Abraham the unknowable, brilliant, charismatic, futureless, Abraham, had been robbing the public coffers.
+Meanwhile, in daylight world, Abraham the brilliant, charismatic, unknowable, futureless, Abraham, had been robbing the public coffers.
 Justice was swift and sure.

-"If thy hand offends thee, cut it off!" people cried.
+"If thy hand offends thee, cut it off?" people cried.
 "And if there is no hand, sever the neck!"

 Many, whose hands had foretold greatness, had been hoping for just such a revelation.
-All the handless were rounded up and relocated to distant labor camps where their dexterous prosthetics were used to manufacture minute optic scanners, our protection against deceivers.
+All the handless were possible.
+"This will explain the science behind the Sriendi Vastar method," she said.